 Climate change is one of the most pressing issues of our time, with far-reaching consequences for our planet’s ecosystems.
-In this IELTS Reading practice, we’ll explore How Climate Change Is Impacting Marine Ecosystems through a …
+In this IELTS Reading practice, we’ll explore how climate change is impacting marine ecosystems through a series of passages and questions.
+This practice will help you improve your reading skills while learning about an important environmental topic.

 Climate Change Impact on Marine Life